FirelightWP/easy-fancybox/readme.txt

 = What's FancyBox? =

-Basically, it is a fancy way of presenting images on your website.
-If you have scaled-down images in your posts which are linked to the original large version, instead of opening them in a blanc page, FancyBox opens those in a smooth overlay.
+Basically, it is a fancy way of presenting images, movies, portable documents and inline content on your website.
+For example, if you have scaled-down images in your posts which are linked to the original large version, instead of opening them on a blanc page, FancyBox opens those in a smooth overlay.
 Visit [FancyBox](http://fancybox.net/) for more information and examples.

 = Why EASY FancyBox? =

-Instead of bothering you with the HUGE amount of configuration options that FancyBox can handle, this plugin requires NO configuration.
+Instead of bothering you with the HUGE amount of configuration options that FancyBox can handle, this plugin requires almost NO configuration.
 Easy, isn't it? ;)

 If you *do* want configuration options to tweak and fiddle for days, check out some of the other FancyBox plugins available.